JordanRSimons/analyzing-hurricane-data/notebooks/.ipynb_checkpoints/02_data_processing-checkpoint.md

         # thePlot.savefig('data/prwtrPlots/'+str(key)+'.jpg')
 ```

-Now, as promised, a plot can be called using one line of code, as promised.
+Now, as promised, a plot can be called using one line of code.

 ```python
 prwtrDict['all-18']
 ```

-See the next notebook for a discussion of the plots themselves.
+See the [notebook 1](https://github.com/JordanRSimons/analyzing-hurricane-data/blob/main/notebooks/01_visualization_and_exploratory_analysis.md) for a discussion of the plots themselves.